Where Do I Donate/Re-Home/Recycle?

 – Usable: Find a charity in need.

-– Unusable: Austin Recycle & Reuse Drop-off Center Goodwill or Staples
+– Unusable: Austin Recycle & Reuse Drop-off Center , Goodwill

-Contact Lens: Recycle at home or a participating location with Bausch + Lomb and Terracycle’s ONE by ONE program.
-All brands accepted!
-Free shipping for you or the location!
+Contact Lens: Recycle all the parts through a participating location with Bausch + Lomb and Terracycle’s ONE by ONE program.
+All brands are accepted!
+Free shipping for the location!

 Crafts: Austin Creative Reuse

-Drugs/Medication/Prescriptions/Supplements: human and animal items can be dropped off at many Walgreens and select CVS locations.
-Check your local pharmacy for “medication disposal” to see if they participate.
+Drugs/Medication/Prescriptions/Supplements: human and animal items can be dropped off at many Walgreens’ Safe Medication Disposal kiosk by the Pharmacy desk, and select CVS locations.
+Check your local pharmacy for “medication disposal” for if they participate.
 You may also dispose of drugs at permanent kiosk sites per the days, times, and locations listed at http://www.austintexas.gov/drugs.
 Twice a year local law enforcement and some city waste departments will host Prescription Drug Take-Back Days.

 If you want to responsibly dispose of drugs sooner and at your convenience you may buy a pre-paid mailer envelope for about $3 in the pharmacy section of stores such as CVS, Walgreens or Costco.
 Please do not flush anything down the toilet as water treatment plants are not designed to remove all pharmaceutical chemicals from our water.

-Check with veterinarian offices and charity groups for animal medications.
+If you have a lot of non-expired pet meds left, check with veterinarian offices and charity groups on animal medications.
 These donations can assist owners who struggle financially or provide a sample/trial.

-Electronics/Anything with a cord, battery or microchip: Austin Recycle & Reuse Drop-off Center, Staples , Best Buy or Goodwill.
+Electronics/Anything with a cord, battery or microchip: Austin Recycle & Reuse Drop-off Center, Best Buy or Goodwill.

 – A great list that focuses in depth on the type of electronic and more diverse causes to support from allconnect is here.